Bank of Korea stands pat on interest rates

 President Moon Jae-in's government has vowed to shore up the economy amid weakness in hiring and investment.
 A stronger-than-expected growth figure in the fourth quarter was largely attributed to aggressive spending by the government.

-The BOK also said it also carefully monitor conditions related to trade, along with any changes in the monetary policies of major countries, financial and economic conditions in emerging market economies, the trend of increasing household debt in Korea and geopolitical risks.
+The BOK also said it carefully monitors conditions related to trade, along with any changes in the monetary policies of major countries, financial and economic conditions in emerging market economies, the trend of increasing household debt in Korea and geopolitical risks.
+BLOOMBERG

-Most central bank watchers think Korean borrowing costs will remain unchanged this year.